Exponential Utility Function

 Auto-generated exponential utility function in the editor after the elicited risk tolerance was passed back from the elicitation dialog.

-You can also check how the approximate method can be helpful to find your Risk Tolerance "R".
-Click the radio button "Approximate Risk Tolerance" as you can see in the following screenshot.
-There, you will see a decision tree where the Winning amount is set as the maximum value of the criterion entered by you.
-The losing amount is auto-calculated as half of the winning amount.
-Using the slider, think about the highest number for what, you are willing to play the lottery given that, half of that winning amount can be lost by 50% chance as well.
+You can also try the approximate way to find your Risk Tolerance R. Click the "Approximate Risk Tolerance" radio button, shown in the screenshot below.
+There you will see a decision tree where the winning amount is set to the criterion's maximum value that you entered, and the losing amount is filled in automatically as half of the winning amount.
+Use the slider to think about the biggest winning number you would still play for, knowing there is a 50% chance of losing half of it.

 Approximate Risk Tolerance elicitation window in Decision Tree Analyzer using a simpler decision tree to derive R without solving the exact equation.

-Viewing other derivatives of the generated utility function.
+Looking at other versions of the generated utility function

-Not only the generated exponential utility function, but you can also see various derivatives of the utility function from the Decision Analysis software (Decision Tree Software, or Rational Will).
-You will find a set of radio buttons at the bottom of the chart as shown in the following screenshot.
-Say, you click the radio button for "Marginal Utility", you will see the generated Marginal Utility Function equation, along with a plot as shown here.
+Beyond the exponential utility function itself, you can also view several related versions of it in the Decision Analysis software (Decision Tree Software or Rational Will).
+At the bottom of the chart you will find a set of radio buttons, shown in the screenshot below.
+Click "Marginal Utility", for example, and you will see the Marginal Utility function equation along with its plot, like this.

 Marginal Utility Function view in the utility function editor, selected via the bottom radio buttons that also expose absolute and relative risk aversion plots.

-You can find a similar view for Absolute Risk Aversion and Relative Risk Aversion as well.
+You get a similar view for Absolute Risk Aversion and Relative Risk Aversion too.

-Click Ok in your Objective editor when you are done refining your utility function.
-Then, you will be taken to the Objectives manager page.
+When you are happy with your utility function, click OK in the Objective editor.
+That takes you to the Objectives manager page.
 Click the "Work on Decision Tree" button.

 Objectives list page with Maximize Revenue defined and the 'Work on Decision Tree' button highlighted, used to proceed to the tree designer after configuring the utility function.

-Then, click the "Decision Node" button to create your decision tree that starts with a decision node.
+Then click the "Decision Node" button to start your decision tree with a decision node.

 Decision Node button on the decision tree start screen, used to create a tree whose root is a decision node.

-Then, create a decision tree like this.
-If you are not familiar with how to create the decision tree in our decision tree software, please visit the getting started page.
-From that page, you will know how to set a payoff to a node.
+Now build a decision tree like the one shown.
+If you are new to building decision trees in our software, take a look at the getting started page, which shows you how to set a payoff on a node.

 Sample investment decision tree with 'Invest' and 'Do not invest' branches under the root decision node, used in the exponential utility worked example.

-Set payoff 1000$ for the Best outcome, -200$ for the Worst outcome, and set 0 for the 'Do not invest' node.
+Set a payoff of $1000 for the Best outcome, -$200 for the Worst outcome, and 0 for the "Do not invest" node.

 Payoff popup at the 'Worst outcome' node of the Invest decision tree, with the Revenue value set to minus 200 dollars (0 Utils).

-Finally, when all node payoffs are set, the decision tree will look like this.
+Once every node payoff is set, the decision tree will look like this.

 Final decision tree after all node payoffs were set, with utility values calculated by the exponential utility function shown on each node.

-Note that, the numbers in utils shown on the Decision Tree nodes, are actually calculated utility values.
-You need to enter the real payoff and then the utility values are calculated based on the utility function.
-For example, the node "Do not Invest" is showing 86.55 Utils.
+Note that the numbers shown in utils on the tree nodes are the calculated utility values.
+You enter the real payoff and the software works out the utility from your utility function.
+For example, the "Do not Invest" node shows 86.55 utils.
 Why?
-Because, the exponential utility function we modeled, the utility value for 0 is 86.55.
-As the real payoff for "do not invest" is 0, the above utility is calculated and shown.
-For the Worst outcome node, we entered the value = -200, which was evaluated as 0 utility.
-And we entered the payoff value for the Best Outcome node as 1000, which was evaluated as 100 Utils according to the generated exponential utility function.
+Because in the exponential utility function we built, a payoff of 0 maps to a utility of 86.55, and the real payoff for "do not invest" is 0.
+For the Worst outcome node we entered -200, which came out as 0 utility, and for the Best outcome node we entered 1000, which came out as 100 utils under the generated function.

-Click the Utils link on any node, you will see the payoff editor opens up.
-From there, you can see the payoff and the utility function plot.
-In that plot, you can also see a green vertical line that indicates where your utility stands in the plot based on the currently set payoff.
-The line moves as you change the payoff instantly.
+Click the Utils link on any node and the payoff editor opens.
+There you can see the payoff and the utility function plot, with a green vertical line showing where your utility sits for the current payoff.
+Move the payoff and the line moves with it, right away.

 Decision tree with the Best outcome payoff popup open (Revenue 76 dollars equals 87.65 Utils) and the Present Value of Revenue utility function plot showing the green current-value marker.

-Finally, we hope, you enjoy the Decision Analysis software (Decision Tree Analyzer or Rational WIll) while modeling your exponential utility function.
+That is it.
+We hope you enjoy using the Decision Analysis software (Decision Tree Analyzer or Rational Will) to model your exponential utility function.

 Last updated on Feb 16, 2020